20lives/dmote/doc/intro.md

 ### Deeper changes

+If you find that you cannot get what you want just by changing the parameters, you need to edit the source code.
+If you are not familiar with OpenSCAD at all, start by experimenting with its native format, writing .scad files manually, from scratch.
-Advanced changes require editing the source code.
-Consider starting in `src/dactyl_keyboard/sandbox.clj` if you are not familiar with `scad-clj`.
+Then consider starting in `src/dactyl_keyboard/sandbox.clj` to get familiar with `scad-clj`.
+It writes OpenSCAD code for you with helpful abstractions.

 If you want your changes to the source code to be merged upstream, please do not remove or break existing features.
 There are already several `include` and